juji-io/datalevin/doc/rules.md

 while avoiding potential slow-down due to increased number of rules brought by the rewrite.

-### Recursive rule resolution
+### Recursive rule evaluation

-Datalevin rule engine uses the semi-naive Datalog evaluation strategy as the basis [1] [2].
-It mainly follows the abstraction proposed in Temporel [3], which supports free mixing of negation/aggregation within recursions.
-This allows efficient processing of highly expressive rules, e.g. Datalog can now be used to implement sophisticated machine learning algorithms, beyond the traditional logical and graph processing tasks.
+To handle recursion with freely mixed aggregation and negation, we mainly follow the framework proposed in Temporel [3], which is based on a concept of T-stratification, where a time index is identified and associated with each stratum.
+The time index ensures that aggregation/negation happens in one stratum.
+This generalizes the semi-naive Datalog evaluation strategy [1] [2].

 ## References